ASE-ESIR3/langiumProject/README.md

 1. Clone the repository

+2. place yourself in the `RobotDSLExtension` folder.
+It is the root of all the project.
+Can be done with a `cd RobotDSLExtension` from the root

-2. run `npm install` in the root folder
+2. run `npm install` to install the node dependencies needed.

-3. run `sh buildAll.sh` script to build the editor and web engine.
+3. run `sh buildAll.sh` (`./buildAll.bat` if on windows) script to build the editor and web engine.
 It will also open the development instance of vscode.

 4. run `sh interpret` will interpret the code present in the test project at the root of this repository

 5. run `sh compile` to try the compiler

-6. run `npm run serve` after building to open the web server and try the web simulator at ```localhost:3000```.
+6. run `npm run serve` after building ( point 3 ) to open the web server and try the web simulator at ```localhost:3000```.

 ## modify the test project